Do you know why the names Boudhanath and Swayambhunath end with – nath?

-It turns out the answer is this is not as straightforward as your tour guide will make out.
+The answer is that this is not as straightforward as your tour guide will make.
 For some places in Nepal, the answer is easy.
-But for Boudhanath and Swayambunath it’s an outright puzzle.
+But for Boudhanath and Swayambunath, it’s an outright puzzle.

 From history teachers to scholars, tour guides to monks.
 Everyone has a different interpretation.

-If you have definitive “cited” proof of when and why Boudhanath and Swayambunath were renamed like this let me know.
+Let me know if you have definitive “cited” proof of when and why Boudhanath and Swayambunath were renamed like this.

 This is what I’ve pieced together.

 This is relatively easy.
-Its origins are linked to Adinath which is a name that is used by Shiva.
+Its origins are linked to Adinath, a name that Shiva uses.
 However, there’s more to it than just that.

 The Natha’s origins start from around the 9th-10th century.
-They chose Natha from Adinath (Shiva) which means “First Lord” or “Original Lord”.
-This group were made up of “lords” and gurus.
-Indeed the Sanskrit word Natha literally translates as “lord, protector”.
+They chose Natha from Adinath (Shiva), which means “First Lord” or “Original Lord.”
+This group was made up of “lords” and gurus.
+Indeed the Sanskrit word Natha translates as “lord, protector.”

-The most famous of these lords or gurus were Matsyenranath (900 CE) and Gorakshanath (1200 CE).
-It is said that any guru or member of the Natha will have their name ended with “nath”.
+Matsyenranath (900 CE) and Gorakshanath (1200 CE) were the most famous of these lords or gurus.
+It is said that any guru or member of the Natha will have their name ended with “nath.”

-What’s interesting here, aside from the name and terminology are the dates.
+What’s interesting here, aside from the name and terminology, are the dates.
 They virtually correspond to the origin of the Hindu group known as Nathas.
-In terms of Avalokitesvara there’s little else known in connection with the name or Nepal.
-In terms of the Natha group, there is a lot more to know about.
+In terms of Avalokitesvara, little else is known about the name of Nepal.
+In terms of the Natha group, there is a lot more to know.

 Finally, there are practitioners of yoga who also lay claim to the term Nath though it’s said to have come about later.
 To make matters confusing, the Natha were practitioners of yoga.

-Though their origin again dates to the 9th-10th century the group of “lords” didn’t truly become known as such until the 11th century.
+Though their origin again dates to the 9th-10th century, the group of “lords” didn’t indeed become known as such until the 11th century.

-The Natha became primarily known for their rather orthodox challenging ways.
+The Natha became primarily known for their rather conventional challenging ways.
 They explored dark practices and stayed away from societies learning to explore their inner powers.

 A sub-group of Natha even became warriors during the Islamic invasion of India during this period.

-The Natha had two branches consisting of Sadhus (the monks) and regular householders or workers who practiced their beliefs at home.
-Today in Nepal the Sadhus are well known for making long-distance walks to Pashupatinath during the Shivaratri festival.
+The Natha had two branches: Sadhus (the monks) and regular householders or workers who practiced their beliefs at home.
+Today in Nepal, the Sadhus are well known for making long-distance walks to Pashupatinath during the Shivaratri festival.

-The Natha did however meditate and try to reach a higher understanding (enlightenment).
-It is this practice that often causes the generalization.
-Though some have delved deeper and come up with certain branches of Buddhism the Natha were meant to have practiced.
+The Natha did, however, meditate and try to reach a higher understanding (enlightenment).
+It is this practice that often causes generalization.
+Though some have delved deeper and come up with certain branches of Buddhism, the Natha was meant to have been practiced.

-With that, if we delve deeper into Tibetan documents Matsyenranath is often referred to as Lui-pa or the first Buddhist Siddhacharyas.
-And in Nepal, he is a form of Avalokitshvara.
+With that, if we delve deeper into Tibetan documents, Matsyenranath is often referred to as Lui-pa or the first Buddhist Siddhacharyas.
+And in Nepal, he is a form of Avalokiteshvara.
 So there is, it seems, a connection.

-The most likely outcome is that they began practicing their own form of Buddhism as part of their sub-skills and exploration for higher spiritual power.
+The most likely outcome is that they began practicing their form of Buddhism as part of their sub-skills and exploring higher spiritual power.

 There is very little documentation on the “Natha group” in Nepal.
-This despite an obvious connection with their namesake ending.
-However, there is overwhelming evidence of Matsyenranath, Gorakshanath and indeed Avalokitshvara in Nepal.
+This is despite an obvious connection with their namesake ending.
+However, there is overwhelming evidence of Matsyenranath, Gorakshanath, and Avalokiteshvara in Nepal.

 The Gurkhas of Nepal take their name from Gorakshanath.
 Indeed the state of Gorka is also named after him.

-Avalokitshvara is represented through many Buddhist scriptures and many statues are said to be of him.
+Avalokiteshvara is represented through many Buddhist scriptures, and many statues are said to be of him.

-What about the Natha though?
-The only documentation of the Natha is said to be an inscription at Swayambhunath according to the late historian Mary Sussler.
+What about the Natha, though?
+The only documentation of the Natha is an inscription at Swayambhunath, according to the late historian Mary Sussler.

 For those wondering.
-I’m not including Pashupatinath temple here as it is dated to the 5th century and the likelihood is that the term nath here is indeed a direct link to Shiva as Adinath.
-Whereas Swayambhunath and Boudhanath both have Buddhist points of origin or at least non-Shiva specific origins.
+I do not include the Pashupatinath temple here as it is dated to the 5th century, and the likelihood is that the term nath here is indeed a direct link to Shiva as Adinath.
+Swayambhunath and Boudhanath have Buddhist points of origin or at least non-Shiva-specific origins.

-Mythology says a bodhisattva, Manjushree, let the water out of a lake and the Kathmandu Valley appeared with a lotus blossom becoming a “Self Awoken, lord”.
-This is where the stupa or a building where it now stands was built.
+Mythology says a bodhisattva, Manjushree, let the water out of a lake, and the Kathmandu Valley appeared with a lotus blossom, becoming a “Self Awoken, lord.”
+This is where the stupa, or the building where it now stands, was built.
 It thereby holds the title of the Valley’s first building.

 Swayambhu Maha Chaitya is the official name of the stupa commonly referred to as Swayambhunath.
-However, its first recorded name was “Singru-vihara-caitya–bhatjarika”.
+However, its first recorded name was “Singru-vihara-chaitya-bhatjarika.”

-It was in fact a monumental chaitya rather than a stupa at the start.
-The first written evidence of the stupa comes from King Manadeva who had work done here in 640 CE so it predates the Natha.
-King Pratap Malla built the long stairs that leads to the stupa during the 17th century.
+It was, in fact, a monumental chaitya rather than a stupa at the start.
+The first written evidence of the stupa comes from King Manadeva, who had work done here in 640 CE, so it predates the Natha.
+King Pratap Malla built the long stairs that led to the stupa during the 17th century.

 How are the Natha and Swayabunath related?
-Well, both were known as “lords”.
-One has Buddhist origins the other has a vague delving into Buddhisim.
+Well, both were known as “lords.”
+One has Buddhist origins the other has a vague delving into Buddhism.
 Why is there a Natha inscription at the stupa?

 When did the name change from Swayambhu Maha Chaitya to Swayambhu-nath?
-Records also name it as Swayambhu-natha.
-Very clear evidence from that period of the Natha.
+Records also name it Swayambhu-natha.
+Obvious evidence from that period of the Natha.
 But little else.

 The great white stupa at Boudha dates back to the Licchavi period in 400 CE.
 The area was known as Boudha.

-The earliest known name for Boudhanath is Khasti or Khasa Chaitya from the Newar Chronicles.
+The earliest name for Boudhanath is Khasi or Khasa Chaitya from the Newar Chronicles.
 There is no reference to the Natha here.
 The only connection between Swayambhunath and Boudhanath aside from Buddhism is the name Nath at the end and, interestingly, the presence of an Ajima temple at both sites.
-Ajima is revered by Hindus and Buddhists alike often being cited as a Newar deity.
+Ajima is revered by Hindus and Buddhists alike, often cited as a Newar deity.

 Nobody seems to be able to cite a reference as to when these terms were first used in Nepali history when it comes to Swayambhunath and Boudhanath.
 Again, the likes of Pashupatinath and Machchhendranath all make sense.
 But Swayambhunath and Boudhanath had different original names.
 Why and when were they changed?

-One theory is that the term “Natha” has both Hindu and Buddhist origins so it was added to respect both beliefs in Nepal.
+One theory is that the term “Natha” has Hindu and Buddhist origins, so it was added to respect both beliefs in Nepal.
 But again, nobody can put a date on when this occurred.

-As always in Nepal, the answer is probably very obvious and out in the open somewhere.
-There’s probably a person who knows this or knows where it is written.
+As always in Nepal, the answer is probably obvious and out in the open.
+There’s probably someone who knows this or where it is written.

-Then again, there’s also a strange silence in Nepal to many things that people are uncertain about.
-There’s a mentality that it’s better-left silent than figuring out the answer.
-Easier too by many accounts.
+Then again, there’s also a strange silence in Nepal to many things people are uncertain about.
+There’s a mentality that its better-left silent than figuring out the answer.
+More accessible, too, by many accounts.

 There’s also this horrible mentality in Nepal of “those who have the knowledge, have the power” and will not share it for fear of losing this power.
 It’s an idiotic mentality, not a powerful or smart one.

-What I do know is that from 900 CE to around 1700 CE Boudhanath disappeared from the record books.
-It was rebuilt thereafter.
-During this period Amsuvarma Buddha’s relics were found there.
+What I do know is that from 900 CE to around 1700 CE, Boudhanath disappeared from the record books.
+It was rebuilt after that.
+During this period, Amsuvarma Buddha’s relics were found there.

-One can only assume then that the term Boudha-nath came after the stupa was reconstructed?
-But is this correct and why was it renamed?
+One can only assume that the term Boudha-nath came after the stupa was reconstructed.
+But is this correct, and why was it renamed?

-It seems the historians Sussler and Kotch were left to come up with their own theories based on what written evidence there is.
-Are we left with this methodology or is there an answer out there?
+It seems the historians Sussler and Kotch were left to come up with their theories based on what written evidence there is.
+Are we left with this methodology, or is there an answer?

 Over to you.
 I’ve chased Nepali legends and names for over a decade.
 As mentioned above, the answer is usually right there.
 But, I need evidence.
 Not just talk or hypothesis.
 Nobody seems to know this.